28left/descriptive_set_theory/_build/site/public/structureBorel-081a3cd5ccb693a369c113907f5ac5b2.md

 Since each $\xi_n$ is countable, ${}\xi$ is countable.
 ```

 Borel sets of infinite order have the **same closure properties as their counterparts of finite order**.
-The proofs, however have to proceed by induction using the topological properties of $\BS{\xi}$ and $\BP{\xi}$, since the characterization via definability in arithmetic is no longer available -- the arithmetical hierarchy reaches only to ${}\omega$.
+The proofs, however have to proceed by induction using the topological properties of $\BS{\xi}$ and $\BP{\xi}$, since the characterization via definability in arithmetic is no longer available -- the arithmetical hierarchy reaches only to $\omega$.

 Similarly, the Hierarchy Theorem ({prf:ref}`thm-Borel-proper`) extends to the transfinite levels.
 As the finite levels, this follows from the existence of universal sets for each level, which we now prove for the full hierarchy.